 A particular dimension that now often needs to be considered is the internet environment, in which personal information that may have been been publicly available (whether mistakenly or not) is often replicated in mirror sites and web archives.
-A complaint about inappropriate disclosure conciliated by the Victorian Privacy Commissioner in 2003 involved the respondent contacting the operators of 'Google' to have personal information removed and links disabled, and required follow up action after several months to ensure that the action had taken effect20.
-This raises important issues of historical records/archives, which will be canvassed further in subsequent analysis of the retention and correction principles.
+A complaint about inappropriate disclosure conciliated by the Victorian Privacy Commissioner in 2003 involved the respondent contacting the operators of 'Google' to have personal information removed and links disabled, and required follow up action after several months to ensure that the action had taken effect26.
+The Commissioner handled a similar case in 2006, which involved unintended disclosure of personal information on the web about entrants to a competition run by a government department.27 The resolution of this case also required the co-operation of a major search engine operator These cases raise important issues of historical records/archives, which will be canvassed further in subsequent analysis of the retention and correction principles.